Addressing the Skills Gap with Alternative Higher Education Options

 Due to an expected global talent shortage of 38-40 million highly skilled workers by 2020, more employers are now considering candidates without four-year degrees, as long as they have the required skills.
 Learning House, a Wiley brand, and Future Workplace conducted a survey of employers in which most said they would consider applicants with certain certifications in lieu of a four-year degree, and nearly half said they would hire an applicant with a Massive Online Open Course (MOOC) degree.
 In addition, the survey found majority of employers do not feel that recent college graduates are well prepared for the workplace, although the graduates themselves do.

-In an interview on the WCET blog, Matt Hillman and Todd Zipper, Co-Presidents of Wiley Education Services and Learning House, a Wiley brand, discuss how the organization is bringing its combined technologies, resources, and expertise to help institutional and corporate partners in bridging the gap between education and employment and creating new opportunities and experiences in the changing education landscape.
+In an interview on the WCET blog, Matt Hillman and Todd Zipper, Co-Presidents of Wiley Education Services, discuss how the organization is bringing its combined technologies, resources, and expertise to help institutional and corporate partners in bridging the gap between education and employment and creating new opportunities and experiences in the changing education landscape.

 New Opportunities to Bridge Skills Gaps